 A long-term care service not covered due to a transfer penalty period.
 Zero.
-The amount the customer is responsible to pay.
+The customer's responsibility such as: The amount the customer is responsible to pay.

 See Example Calculating the SOC Deduction for Non-Covered Medical Expenses

 9) Special Deduction for Some Residents of an Arizona State Veteran Home